-It’s no wonder that the want to jump and run and climb at this time of day!
+It’s no wonder that they want to jump and run and climb at this time of day!

-👉 So when kids get silly and want to engage in active rough and tumble, laughter-inducing, play at this time of day, it seems that they know intuitively that this can actually help them to feel more connected, less stressed and generally more comfortable, in preparation for sleep.
+👉 So when kids get silly and want to engage in active rough and tumble, laughter-inducing, play with us at this time of day, it seems that they know intuitively that this can actually help them to feel less stressed, more connected, and generally more comfortable, in preparation for sleep.

-Before I talk about the last need I believe kids can have at this time of day, I want to reflect on how *we* can be feeling as parents at this time of day.
+Before I talk about the last need I believe kids can have at this time of day, I want to reflect on how us parents can be feeling as parents at this time of day.

 Often we are tired, exhausted even, from having been busy all day, racing from one commitment to the next, or perhaps even just having spent a lot of the day with our children without a break.
-And it’s quite likely that we didn’t have enough sleep the night before.
+And, as parents, it’s quite likely that we didn’t have enough sleep the night before!

 So by this time of day, we can feel pretty spent.